List of characters in the Breaking Bad franchise: Kevin Wachtell

 Kevin Wachtell (portrayed by Rex Linn) is the CEO of Mesa Verde Bank.
 He took over the bank from his father Don in the early 2000s and presides over its expansion into a large regional institution.
-Kim uses her acquaintanceship with Mesa Verde's counsel Paige to secure Mesa Verde as a client for Hamlin, Hamlin and McGill.
+Kim uses her acquaintanceship with Mesa Verde's counsel Paige to secure Mesa Verde as a client for Hamlin, Hamlin & McGill.
 When Kim leaves HHM, Kevin agrees that Mesa Verde will be a client of her new practice, but Chuck succeeds at winning them back.
 Jimmy's sabotage of Chuck's Mesa Verde work causes Kevin to take the bank's business back to Kim.
 Kim later uses her relationship with Kevin to become a partner at Schweikart & Cokely (S&C) and lead the firm's new banking division.
 Kevin's stubborn refusal to accept Kim's advice on handling the eviction of Everett Acker causes Kim to turn the Mesa Verde account over to S&C and leave the firm to concentrate on pro bono criminal defense work she finds more interesting than banking law.